Engee documentation

 {% endlist %}

-With Markdown, you can embed videos from different platforms into Engee.
-Here’s how to do it:
+Using Markdown, you can embed videos from various platforms into Engee.
+Here’s how to do it.:

 To embed a video from a supported video hosting service, follow the following format

-• Replace the hosting name with the platform name from the list: yandex, rutube, vk, youtube, vimeo, vine, osf, prezi.
+• Replace the hosting name with the name of the platform from the list: yandex, rutube, vk, youtube, vimeo, vine, osf, prezi.

-• Replace id_video_id_or_link_to_it with the link from the src attribute.
+• Replace the id_view_ or the line_name to the link from the attribute src.

 An example that will result in a video player from VK: